fishjam-dev/membrane_rtc_engine/internal_docs/simulcast.md

 ## Forwarder
 It is responsible for forwarding proper encoding.
-It encapsulates mungers (described below).
+It enstream_formatulates mungers (described below).

 ## Mungers